mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips.md

 ## Turnip Mania

-In the game, one of the fastest ways of earning bells (the in game currency) and pay off your mortgage to Tom Nook is through the __Stalk Market__; essentially, this involves speculating on the price of turnips (chosen because the Japanese word for turnip, èª (kabu) is pronounced in the same way as æ ª (kabu), the word for stock).
+In the game, one of the fastest ways of earning bells (the in game currency) and pay off your mortgage to Tom Nook is through the __Stalk Market__; essentially, this involves speculating on the price of turnips (chosen because the Japanese word for turnip,  蕪 (kabu) is pronounced in the same way as 株 (kabu), the word for stock).

 So how does it work?
 The way in which turnips can be used to make a profit (or loss!) is as follows:
 -  Every Sunday, a character called Daisy Mae can be found wandering around the island.
 She will offer to sell the player turnips at a randomly chosen (integer between 90 and 110) base price.

 ![Daisy Mae](/assets/images/daisymae.jpeg){: .align-center}

 - On every other day of the week, Timmy and Tommy in Nook's Cranny will offer to buy turnips from you.
 They will offer two prices a day (one in the morning, one in the afternoon), which may be higher or lower than the base price that the turnips were bought for from Daisy Mae.

 ![Timmy and Tommy](/assets/images/timmytommy.jpeg){: .align-center}

 One of the first questions we can ask is the following: if we know the distribution of prices that Timmy and Tommy offer on any particular day, what is the best way to maximise the amount you get for your turnips?
 As is common we are interested in trying to maximise the expected profit.

 ## An instructive example: Uniformly distributed quotes